 2. Proper Ventilation

-3. Avoid Pouring Grease and Food Waste Down the Drain
+3. Don’t Pour Grease and Food Waste Down the Drain

-Grease and food waste can accumulate in the pipes and cause clogs.
-Avoid pouring grease down the drain and dispose of food waste properly.
-Consider using a compost bin for food scraps and wiping grease from pans with a paper towel before washing.
+Grease and food scraps have the potential to build up inside the pipes and clog them.
+Do not pour grease down the drain and do food waste disposal properly.
+Use a compost bin for disposing of food scraps and use a paper towel to wipe grease off pans and then wash.

-Enzyme-based drain cleaners are a safe and effective way to maintain your drains.
-These cleaners use natural enzymes to break down organic matter and prevent clogs.
-Regularly using enzyme-based drain cleaners can help keep your pipes clear and prevent gurgling sounds.
+Enzyme-based drain cleaners are a convenient and safe way to ensure that your drains remain clear.
+Enzyme-based drain cleaners have natural enzymes that break down organic material and prevent clogs.
+Regular use of enzyme-based drain cleaners can ensure that your pipes remain free from gunk and prevent gurgling sounds.

 High water pressure can cause stress on your plumbing system and lead to various issues, including gurgling drains.
 Monitor your water pressure and ensure it is within the recommended range.
 If necessary, install a pressure regulator to maintain safe water pressure levels.